“But you shall receive power (ability, efficiency, and might) when the Holy Spirit has come upon you.” Acts 1:8 AMP

 But, David realized they were falling back into drug usage more than he would like.
 Addiction is a horrible slave master that traps the body and the mind.
 David came to realize that two steps beyond being taught about Christ and agreeing to be His disciple were the answer.

-The thing that really helped the young people to be truly free was being taught about the Holy Spirit and receiving the baptism of the Holy Spirit, and then living, guided by the Spirit.
+The thing that really helped the young people to be truly free was being taught about the Holy Spirit and receiving the baptism of the Holy Spirit.
+Following these, they could live being guided by the Spirit.

 The Transformation From the Holy Spirit